 Overall, would I recommend visiting the Glossier flagship?
 Yes.
 Even if you’re not into the actual products, it is worth visiting just for the atmosphere and unique retail experience, although you need to brace yourself for the frustratingly long lines.

 Have you ever tried Glossier?
-What are your favourite products?
-If you would like me to review my Glossier collection on the blog, drop me a comment down below!
+What do you think about this unique shopping concept?
+If you had $50 to spend inside their flagship store, what would your top choices be?
+Also, if you would like me to review my Glossier collection on the blog, drop a comment down below!